telerik/winforms-docs/splitcontainer/building-a-layout-of-radsplitcontainers-programmatically.md

 # Building a layout of RadSplitContainers programmatically

 ##

 You can programmatically build a layout of panels using RadSplitContainer.
-To do so, refer to the code snippet below:#_[C#]_
+To do so, refer to the code snippet below:

 {{source=..\SamplesCS\SplitContainer\BuildingLayout.cs region=basicLayout}}
 {{source=..\SamplesVB\SplitContainer\BuildingLayout.vb region=basicLayout}}